aramelias/DAV/README.md

 ```
 eval "$(ssh-agent -s)"
 ```
 This starts the SSH agent in the background.
+Then, run the following command to add it:
 ```
 ssh-add ~/.ssh/id_rsa
 ```
-This command adds the key located in the SSH file generated in the previous steps.
 Again, replace this path to your own if you used a custom path.
-In either case, please make sure you have actually generated a SSH key there.
+In either case, please make sure you have actually generated a SSH key in the file you're pointing to.

 ### Git init
 To add this repository to your local git, simply run the following commands: